Esther von Kirchbach

-Esther von Kirchbach, (née von Carlowitz; 26 May 1894 - 19 February 1946) was a German journalist, poet and chaplain of the Confessing Church.
+Esther von Kirchbach (26 May 1894 – 19 February 1946) was a German journalist, poet, and chaplain of the Confessing Church.

 Personal life

 Esther was the eldest daughter of four children of Adolph von Carlowitz, Saxonian officer and later War Minister.
-At the beginning of the First World War, shortly before she graduated, she married Graf Georg zu Münster ("Count George of Munster"), who died of war injuries two years later.
-As a young widow with a child, she home-studied Mathematics, German, Philosophy and History in Marburg and Leipzig.
+At the beginning of the First World War, shortly before she graduated, she married Graf Georg zu Münster ('Count George of Munster'), who died of war injuries two years later.
+As a young widow with a child, she home-studied mathematics, German, philosophy and history in Marburg and Leipzig.

 In 1921 she married theologian Arndt von Kirchbach, a priest with two children from a previous marriage.
 Together the couple had six children.
 As head of Protestant youth work, as Hofprediger of the Sophienkirche and as Superintendent of Freiburg, von Kirchbach was heavily involved in the Church.
 Together, the von Kirchbachs wrote articles, essays and letters and gave lectures addressing the status of women in various circles.

 She died at the age of 51 from complications during surgery for an embolism.

 Career

-In 1927 Esther von Kirchbach led the Bundes für eine lebendige Volkskirche ("Society for a Living People's Church") in Dresden.
-Starting from the Nazi takeover in 1933, she fought against the Nazi policy of Gleichschaltungspolitik der Kirchen (roughly, "Political Synchronisation of Churches").
+In 1927 Esther von Kirchbach led the Bundes für eine lebendige Volkskirche ('Society for a Living People's Church') in Dresden.
+Starting from the Nazi takeover in 1933, she fought against the Nazi policy of Gleichschaltungspolitik der Kirchen (roughly, 'Political Synchronisation of Churches').
 Her husband was also one of the leading representatives of the Inclusive Church in Dresden.
 Together, they continued their literary work and lecturing, despite repeated arrests and Adolph von Carlowitz's dismissal.

 In 1934 Esther was the German delegate to the International Women's Congress in Budapest.
-In 1945, she was the only woman on the Advisory Board of the Regional Office engaged with refugees and war victims.
+In 1945, she was the only woman on the advisory board of the regional office engaged with refugees and war victims.
 She took refugees into her own parsonage in Freiberg.